Limit theorems for invariant distributions

-which establishes the result under hypothesis \eqref{H2:g}.
-If \eqref{H1:g} holds instead, we follow the same proof outline, with the difference that there is some ${K\in\mathbb{N}}$ such that ${b_n=K}$ for all $n$, and that any two elements separated by a distance of at least $K$ are conditionally independent.
+This establishes the result under hypothesis \eqref{H2:g}.
+If \eqref{H1:g} holds instead, we modify the proof above as follows: There is now some ${K\in\mathbb{N}}$ such that ${b_n=K}$ for all $n$, and that any two elements separated by a distance of at least $K$ are conditionally independent.
 In this case,

 and the result holds under \eqref{H1:g}. \end{proof}